AlexKressner/OptiDeploy/README.md

 This repository contains a template for building a containerized web services which serves an optimization model build with [SCIP](https://www.scipopt.org/index.php#about), which is currently one of the fastest non-commercial solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
 Using [FastAPI](https://fastapi.tiangolo.com) optimization models are served as a RESTful API.
 The backend is powered by mongodb and stores problem instances and solutions.
 Optimizations run as background tasks via [Celery](https://docs.celeryproject.org/en/stable/).
 A simple facility location problem is used as an example optimization model.

+Hopefully, this template helps people to be faster going from an optimization model on a local machine to a simple optimization web service that can be plugged in existing or new applications.

 ## Getting Started